josdem/hugo/content/techtalk/spring/spring_webflux_modules.md

 }
 ```

 Since we are creating a library here, we want Spring Boot’s dependency management to be used in this project without applying Spring Boot’s plugin.
 The `SpringBootPlugin` class provides a `BOM_COORDINATES`, a downside of this method is that it forces us to specify the version of the dependency management plugin.
+Now is time to create a service so we can use it in our application module.

 ```java
 package com.jos.dem.springboot.module.library.service;